aaronpkelly/youtube-mp3-player/README.md

-# About
+# requirements

-Search and play songs from your terminal!
+docker, linux

-# Usage
+# getting started

-You need Linux with Docker installed in order to use this tool.

-Source the `.aliases` file, then run the container with `r`, putting your search query in quotes:
+Run this command

 ```
-r 'beach boys california girls'
+docker run --device=/dev/snd --rm --name youtube-mp3-player -it aaronkelly/youtube-mp3-player 'beach boys california girls'
 ```

-You can also use `b` to build the image locally.
+See the .aliases file for more docker commands

-# How it works
+# how it works

 I use a collection of tools to search for, download, convert, and play a song: